Did you know heart disease affects women differently than men? Find out your risk factors and how to recognize the symptoms.

 Signs of heart attack in women

-“Women can have different symptoms compared to men,” Dr. Patel says.
-“While chest pain is common for both, women are more likely to experience shortness of breath, nausea, fatigue or discomfort in the neck, jaw or back.”
+Heart attack symptoms in women can be different compared to men.
+For instance, experts say, while chest pain is common for both, women are more likely to experience symptoms such as shortness of breath, nausea, fatigue or discomfort in the neck, jaw or back.

 Dr. Van Herle says that men and women can both experience chest pain, but women are more likely to also experience: